anuket-project/anuket-specifications/doc/ref_arch/README.md

 1. **Open APIs:** To enable interoperability and component substitution, and minimize integration efforts by uisng openly published API definitions.

-1. **Seperation of concerns:** To promote lifecycle indpendence of different architectural layers and modules (e.g. disagregation of software from hardware).
+1. **Separation of concerns:** To promote lifecycle independence of different architectural layers and modules (e.g. disagregation of software from hardware).

 1. **Automated lifecycle management:** To minimize costs of the end-to-end lifecycle, maintenance downtime (target zero downtime), avoid errors and discrepancies resulting from manual processes.